Opetushallitus/ataru/README.md

 You can also use Playwright [VSCode-extension](https://playwright.dev/docs/getting-started-vscode) for running and debugging tests.

-Both Playwright and Cypress tests are run together in the same CI-job and use shared config and browser in CI.

-** If you want to write new tests, please use Playwright.
-Hopefully at some point all integration tests will use Playwright. **
+**If you want to write new tests, please use Playwright.
+Hopefully at some point all integration tests will use Playwright.**

 ### Running Cypress tests